 Tipping is customary for good service unless stated otherwise – 10-15% on a restaurant bill is normal, and again note it is not possible to tip with a credit card payment and must be done separately in cash.

 Croatia is an incredibly safe and friendly country, with very little crime or theft.
 It is a beautiful country, with very clean cities, and sea, the tap water is drinkable – no need to buy bottled water.

 There are no predators in the gorgeous sea, just keep your eyes out for the black sea urchins.

 This trip includes a fully immersive photography experience.
-Leave those cell phones in your bags and absorb yourself in a 360 degree Icelandic experience.
+Leave those cell phones in your bags and absorb yourself in a 360-degree Icelandic experience.
 Lindsey Miller of Lindsey A Miller Photography is coming on this trip as your personal photography sherpa.
-Armed with professional photography skills and a sweet top of the line camera, she will catch all the action from sunrise to sunset (which is around 2am) so you can take home authentic and professional photos of this amazing country.
+Armed with professional photography skills and a sweet top-of-the-line camera, she will catch all the action from sunrise to sunset so you can take home authentic and professional photos of this amazing country.

 More details coming soon.